-(1) The Five-Year Career and Technical Education Teaching License is only valid to teach in career and technical education programs for which the educator is specifically licensed.
+(1) The Five-Year Career and Technical Education Teaching License is only valid to teach in ODE-approved career and technical education programs for which the educator is specifically licensed.
 The license is not eligible for any other district assignment including substituting in general education classes.

-(2) The Five-Year Career and Technical Education Teaching License may be transferred to another Oregon school district if the new instructional assignment is consistent with the CTE endorsement on the license and is in a career and technical education program established by the district.
+(2) The Five-Year Career and Technical Education Teaching License may be transferred to another Oregon school district if the new instructional assignment is comparable and in a career and technical education program approved by the Oregon Department of Education.

-(3) The Five-Year Career and Technical Education Teaching License is renewable upon completion of 125 clock hours or the equivalent of continuing professional development (CPD) consistent with OAR 584, division 90.
+(3)(a) The Five-Year Career and Technical Education Teaching License is renewable upon joint application of the employing school board or school superintendent and the instructor under the following conditions:

+(b) Completion of 125 clock hours or the equivalent of continuing professional development (CPD) consistent with OAR 584, division 90;